PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "I'm sorry, is that it?" asked Dimsbury, his voice dripping with contempt.

 "Eh, hang on," Boltac put the whistle to his lips again and blew as hard as he could.
 Blew until he was red in the face.
 Blew until he was sputtering and out of air.
-When he was finish he said, "huuuuuuuuh," as he gasped for air.
+When he was finished he said, "huuuuuuuuh," as he gasped for air.

 The Orcs looked at Boltac.
 Samga looked at Boltac.
 Hanging upside down, Asarah closed her eyes.

 "Yes," said Dimsbury, "if you are quite through?"
 Boltac looked down and away.
 "TEAR HIM LIMB FROM LIMB!"

-There was no where to run.
+There was nowhere to run.
 There was nothing to do.
 As the first Orc advanced, Boltac turned to Samga and said, "Sorry, I thought that would work."

 Snarling, the front line of Orcs reached for Boltac.
 Their claws and tusks searched through savage arcs for the soft, fat flesh of the Merchant.
-But before he was torn open, the biggest Orc of all let out a long howl of pain.
-The other Orcs stopped to watch as the largest of them grasped his stomach and collapsed to the floor.
+But before Boltac was torn open, the biggest Orc of all let out a long howl of pain.
+The other Orcs stopped to watch as the largest of them grasped its stomach and collapsed to the floor.
 Then another fell, and then another, until all of them were lying on the floor, writhing in pain.

 "What is this foolishness?" demanded Dimsbury.

-Boltac kept blowing the whistle as hard as he could.
+Boltac resumed blowing his whistle for all he was worth.
 As the Orcs writhed in agony on the floor, the largest of them made the connection.
 He lifted his taloned hand off the ground then plunged it deeply into his own stomach.
 The whistle dropped from Boltac's lips has his face contorted in disgust.
-Coins exploded outward from the unfortunate creatures stomach, clicking and clinking as they ripped tiny slices of flesh from the now dying creature.
+Coins exploded outward from the unfortunate creature's stomach.
+They clicked and clinked as they ripped tiny slices of flesh from the now dying creature.

 A bolt of lightning exploded into the room and lept toward the Orc